pawcoding/astro-loader-pocketbase/README.md

 });
 ```

-This will remove `undefined` from the type of these fields and provide default values with `0` and `false` respectively.
+This will remove `undefined` from the type of these fields and mark them as required.
-PocketBase will also use these default values when creating new entries in the dashboard.

 ## Type generation